One Hour Consultation

 Like any divorce attorney, we take a retainer payment and bill against that amount.
-For example, we may require a retainer payment of $3,500 payable by credit card and bill against that at $250 per hour as we work on your case.
-After 14 hours (14 hours x $250 per hour = $3,500) you will need to replenish the retainer.
+For example, we may require a retainer payment of $3,500 payable by credit card and bill against that at $300 per hour as we work on your case.
+After 10 hours (10 hours x $300 per hour = $3,000) you would have $500 remaining in your retainer.

 Monday – Saturday

 By Appointment Only

 We offer consultations to (1) help prospective clients learn more about our services and (2) determine whether we can accept the prospective client’s case.
 Due to our case load we are not able to accept every case.
 Please review the following points to learn more about our consultation policy:

 - We are unwilling to give a consultation, legal advice, or discuss the possibility of being your lawyer over the phone.

 - An attorney-client relationship can only be formed by signing a representation agreement and paying the attorney.